Star Conflict

 Star Conflict is a free-to-play dynamic massively multiplayer online space action game.
-The gaming platform Steam describes it as an "action-packed, massively multiplayer space simulation game".
 The core of the game is PvP spaceships battles, PvE (Co-Op) missions and an open world.
-The game uses a free-to-play business model.

 Star Conflict has been developed by the Russian company Targem Games (StarGem department) and published by Gaijin Entertainment.
-The game started on February 1, 2012 and reached open beta test on July 24, 2012.
-It has been available on Steam since February 27, 2013.
+Initially released as open beta on July 24, 2012, it has been available on Steam since February 27, 2013.
 The release took place on September 4, 2014 (Version 1.0).

 Gameplay

 The player controls combat spaceships with different roles.
 Each player can develop abilities, establish specialized skills, and perfect tactics.
 The game has PvP and PvE game modes, as well as an "open world" sandbox.
 There is also a "Sector Conquest" mode, involving corporations (clans).
 This action space game also has MOBA elements.

 PvP mode

-Players are divided into two opposing teams and must perform a specific task, such as: capture all the beacons, destroy all enemy ships, etc. There are several PvP modes with different combat missions, terms and conditions.
+Players are divided into two opposing teams and must perform a specific task, such as capture all the beacons, destroy all enemy ships, etc. There are several PvP modes with different combat missions, terms and conditions.
 The higher the rank a player's ship is, the more kinds of battles and maps will be available for them.
 The number of players in each team depending on the game mode varies from 6 to 32.

 At the start of the battle, the server automatically divides the players into teams according to their level and skill.
 Players can form their own squad in the lobby and go into the battle in this group.